mkoponen/dcs-dync/doc/campaign-creator-guide.md

 route represents one node of the network.
 If two waypoints are within 200 meters of each other, they get merged into a single node, and this is how what would otherwise be just a point-to-point line, becomes a graph.
 It is recommended to place the waypoints as close as you can on top of each other, since 200m may be a bit difficult to visually assess from the map.
-No unit with \_\_rom\_\_ (For "ROuteMarker")in its groupname will remain on the field when the mission starts.
+No unit with \_\_rom\_\_ (For "ROuteMarker") in its groupname will remain on the field when the mission starts.
 As soon as the host player's* scripting engine is able to start, the routes are communicated to the server application which creates the graph, and then the units are deleted from the field.
 You can use as many units as you need.
 Merged waypoints can belong to the same unit, or different units.
-Only thing that matter is that you see two circles on top of each other.
+Only thing that matters is that you see two circles on top of each other.

 \* In this document, "host player" also refers to the only player if this is a single player match, unless multiplayer